myneedus/Recipe-Protein-Calorie-Analysis/README.md

 In order to effectively find this relationship for my guiding question, I chose to especially focus on the following columns: 'nutrition' and recipe 'tags' to see the impact of these variables across various recipes.
 Later on, to create a prediction model, I focus on columns: 'nutrition', and 'reviews' more.

 ## Data Cleaning and Exploratory Data Analysis
+Describe, in detail, the data cleaning steps you took and how they affected your analyses.
+The steps should be explained in reference to the data generating process.
+Show the head of your cleaned DataFrame (see Part 2: Report for instructions).

 ### Univariate Analysis
 <iframe src="assets/Calories per Recipe.html" width="800" height="600" frameborder="0"
 ></iframe>